rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 <a name="5.26.1.2">5.26.1.2</a> [Sources of information](/DCRMR/ppdm/#5011-sources-of-information)

-## 5.26.2 RDA Definition and scope
+## 5.26.2 RDA definition and scope

 <a name="5.26.2.1">5.26.2.1</a> A place that is associated with the distribution of a published manifestation.